xixiaofinland/afmt/README.md

 # 🚀 A Fast Salesforce Apex Formatter

-`afmt` is written in Rust🦀, uses [tree-sitter apex parser](https://github.com/aheber/tree-sitter-sfapex).
+`afmt` is written in Rust🦀, uses [tree-sitter sfapex parser](https://github.com/aheber/tree-sitter-sfapex).

 Note. it's in its early phase, don't expect to use it in production code yet.